balmorelcommunity/Balmorel/base/documentation/gh-pages/addons/operational_run.md

 :::{warning}
 It is recommended to perform a 3 step optimization.
 First, run an investment optimisation.
 Then, run a full year dispatch simulation (with less hours) that will capture the storage levels through the year.
 Then all seasons and hours can be run with a rolling season approach.

+- **Simex output gets overwritten for each scenario!**

+    If you are running several investment optimisations in the same scenario folder, the `simex/*.gdx` files will be replaced for each finished optimisation.
+Thus, include a copy command (Windows: `copy`, Linux: `cp`) in your batch script to save simex outputs for each of these sub-scenario runs.

+- **No simex output?**

+    You might have turned off the `export_results` global variable in `balopt.opt`.
+Make sure that it is turned on: `$Setglobal export_results yes`
 :::

 ## Full year dispatch simulation